 - Something dynamic

-- Button click or link on the site takes you to the dynamic page
+- Button click or link on the site takes you to the dynamic page (if your code executes during a page load, make sure your navigation bar has a link to that page)

 - On GitHub